What is Giardia?

 Healthcare providers can diagnose giardiasis by testing your stool for the Giardia parasite.
 The parasite may not show up in every stool sample.
 For that reason, your provider may need more than one sample to confirm a diagnosis.

 If you have severe symptoms, your provider may examine your intestines using a thin, flexible tube.
 This procedure is called an upper endoscopy.
-The parasites are often seen when the tiny pieces of biopsies obtained at the time of endoscopy are stained with lab.
+The parasites are often seen when the tiny pieces of biopsies obtained during endoscopy are examined by a lab.
 Your provider may also take a sample of the contents of your intestine to look for parasites.

 Management and Treatment